+Take a second to run through your typical shopping list in your mind… How many paper products are on that list?
+Paper towels?
+Toilet paper?
+Napkins?
+Lunch Bags?
+Now think about all the other people in the world who are also using these products daily… That is a LOT of paper waste!
 Cutting back on the paper waste in your own home really isn’t as difficult as you might think.
 You can simply start to recycle or you can go as far as using family cloth and mama cloth instead of toilet paper and disposable feminine products.
-There are several things that we do in our home to reduce the amount of paper that we use.
+There are several things that you can do in your home to reduce paper waste that is generated by your family.

-5 Steps to Reduce Paper Waste
+17 Steps to Reduce Paper Waste

 1. Stop buying paper towels.

 My goal with going paperless didn’t originally have an eco-minded purpose.
 I wanted to save money and cut back on the amount of items that I was purchasing from the grocery store.
 The first step that I took to reach this goal was to stop buying paper towels.
-I started using flour sack towels (large towels can be cut into quarters) and Unpaper towels like these from The 1914 Farmstead.
+I started using flour sack towels (large towels can be cut into quarters) and Unpaper towels like these that I received from The 1914 Farmstead.